 Patricia Williams (Scottish) has been teaching international folk dance at workshops, professional retreats, schools, dance festivals and other special events for over thirty years.
 Beginners find her instructions to be simple and clear, her enthusiasm infectious.
 Advanced dancers appreciate her attention to detail, styling, and the cultural context of dances.
 She has enjoyed Scottish Country Dancing since being introduced to it at Maine Folk Dance Camp back in 1980!
 In 2012 she began dancing with a Royal Scottish Country Dance Society (RSCDS) branch near her home in Alexandria, VA, where she also leads an international folk dance group.
 She became an RSCDS certified teacher two years ago and now teaches at various RSCDS branches in the Metro DC area, as well as at Mainewoods.
 Her current mission is to introduce more international folk dancers to the beauty and fun of Scottish Country Dancing!

-Joe Blumenthal (International Folk Musician - MerakKef Express) is a Northampton, MA, based musician who plays bass in a variety of bands including Klezamir (playing Jewish weddings and bar-mitzvahs as well as concerts since 1988), Orkestar Banitsa (a folk dance band playing music of the Balkans), Mando Paradiso (a mandolin and guitar ensemble), in addition to MerakKef Express.
-He is a frequent "ringer" for Bobba Culpa, playing upright bass and percussion.
+Joe Blumenthal (International Folk Musician - MerakKef Express) is a Northampton, MA based musician who plays bass in a variety of bands including Klezamir (playing Jewish weddings and bar-mitzvahs as well as concerts since 1988), Orkestar Banitsa (a folk dance band playing music of the Balkans), and Zay-Tunes (playing traditional Arabic music) in addition to MerakKef Express.
+He was a frequent “ringer” for Bobba Culpa, playing upright bass and percussion.
 He also leads AEIOUkes, Northampton MA's ukulele club.
-His day job is owning a musical instrument retail store, Downtown Sounds, in Northampton, MA, since 1976.
+He recently retired from owning a musical instrument retail store, Downtown Sounds, in Northampton, MA

 Kitty Kagay (International Folk Musician - MerakKef Express) has been actively involved in the folk dance community since 1975 as an international folk dancer and musician.
 She danced with the George Tomov Yugoslav Ensemble from 1977-1979.
 She was a founding member of the bitov group Nezabravka, brass group The Haèeks, and IFD dance band Bobba Culpa, primarily singing Balkan music.
 She currently performs with MerakKef Express.
 Her other vocal pursuits include Sacred Harp singing, with occasional forays into Scandinavian and Chinese singing.

 Karen Klevanosky (International Folk Musician - MerakKef Express) is a classically trained musician who has been playing flute for more than a half century, performing solo and chamber music in the Northeast and in France.
-She crossed over to the Balkan side in the mid-1990s when she joined the Bobba Culpa international band and began attending Balkan music and dance camps.
-Since then she has played various woodwind and percussion instruments and sung with Bobba Culpa, as well as the recently formed group, MerakKef Express. "kk" also sings in her synagogue choir and serves as a cantorial soloist.
+She crossed over to the Balkan side in the mid-1990s when she joined the Bobba Culpa international folk dance band and began attending Balkan music and dance camps.
+Since then she has played various woodwind (flute, piccolo, clarinet, kaval) and percussion instruments and sung with Bobba Culpa, and now with MerakKef Express. "kk" also sings in her synagogue choir and serves as a cantorial soloist.

 Barb MacLean (International Folk Musician - MerakKef Express) began folk dancing as a child and has played in folk dance bands since 1986.
-She has played in folk dance bands, Terpsichore and Nezabravka and is music director and a founding member of the band Bobba Culpa.
-She recently put together MerakKef Express.
-She sings and plays clarinet, tambura, and various percussion.
-She has taught folk dancing at the Dance Flurry in Saratoga, NY, at music therapy conferences and at her local dance group.
-She sings and plays percussion in the early music ensemble Lycaeides.
-Besides music, Barb's passions include traveling (including dance seminars in Romania, Greece and Turkey), photography and natural horsemanship.
-Barb has sung in numerous choirs, including Albany Pro Musica Masterworks, has directed a few of them and organized several small vocal ensembles.
+Those included Terpsichore, Nezabravka, and she was music director and a founding member of Bobba Culpa and The Haèeks.
+She currently directs, plays clarinet, tambura and percussion and sings in MerakKef Express.
+She has taught folk dancing, singing and Balkan rhythms at the Dance Flurry in Saratoga, NY, at music therapy conferences and at her local dance group in Schenectady, NY.
+She currently sings with Albany Pro Musica Masterworks, and has sung in and conducted numerous choirs, and played in community bands and recorder ensembles.
 She is a retired music therapist, having spent most of her career serving veterans.
+Besides music, Barb's passions include traveling (including dance seminars in Romania, Greece and Turkey), photography, natural horsemanship and gardening.